rackerlabs/support-how-to/content/general/use-pivot-tables-with-your-cloud-billing-invoice.md

 billing data.
 Three pivot tables are available to help you find the information that you need.

-Each pivot table provides the following data filters:
+The pivot tables provide the following data filters:

 -   **Pivot Example 1**: Sort by Service, Product Type, Impact (charge discount), and Resource
 -   **Pivot Example 2**: Sort by Service, Product Type, and Resource